New Cross house fire: Memorials

 On 14 January 2011, an event called "Remembering the New Cross Fire 30 Years On" was held at the Albany Theatre in Deptford.
 The event was hosted by Kwame Kwei-Armah and was an evening of spoken word, film, discussion and Lovers rock music.
 It featured contributions from Alex Pascall, Gus John, filmmaker Menelik Shabazz, novelist Courttia Newland and musicians Janet Kay and Carroll Thompson.
 Many of the victims' families and the survivors attended the event.

 St. Andrew's Church in Brockley has a strong connection with the victims, as many of them attended the youth club there.
 In October 2002, Lewisham council installed a special stained-glass window at the church in their memory.
 On 16 January 2011, a memorial service was held there, with speakers including George Francis, chair of the New Cross Fire Parents' Committee, Lewisham Council leader Steve Bullock and Joan Ruddock, MP for Lewisham Deptford.

 The victims were also commemorated in January 2011 with a blue plaque from Nubian Jak Community Trust.
 There is a stone memorial in Fordham Park, Deptford, listing those who died; facing the stone memorial is a bench with a memorial inscription.
 Both were installed in 2012.

 There is also a memorial to the victims consisting of a park bench, plus 13 trees with a plaque at either end, on Hackney Downs in east London, and a memorial plaque on the wall of Catford Civic Hall listing the names of the "fourteen young people who died in the New Cross Fire of 18th January 1981".
+This was updated and refurbished in 2024.

-In 2017, the "13 Dead, Nothing Said" exhibition was hosted at Goldsmiths College, University of London.
+In 2017, the 13 Dead, Nothing Said exhibition was hosted at Goldsmiths College, University of London.
 The exhibition shows photographs documenting the Black People's Day of Action, taken by Vron Ware, who had attended the march on 2 March 1981.